scala/docs.scala-lang/style/declarations.md

 All class/object/trait members should be declared interleaved with newlines.
 The only exceptions to this rule are `var` and `val`.
-These may be declared without the intervening newline, but only if none of the fields have ScalaDoc and if all of the fields have simple (max of 20-ish chars, one line) definitions:
+These may be declared without the intervening newline, but only if none of the fields have Scaladoc and if all of the fields have simple (max of 20-ish chars, one line) definitions:

     class Foo {